 Risk isn’t going anywhere so here’s how to get comfortable with it

 How do you feel about risk?
 Do you know it’s something you have to face but can’t bring yourself to?
-Here’s how I became more comfortable making risky decisions in my business.
+Here’s how I became more comfortable with risk management.